flamedfury/flamedfury.com/src/posts/2024/2024-12-31-parenthood.md

 timestamp: 2024-12-31T02:13:29.620Z
 ---

+What's up, Internet?
 I'm a parent.
 We have two kids under four years old.
 I'd say this has been the toughest year of being a parent so far.
 Life is a constant dance of chaos and love.

 There is never a moment of downtime as either of the kids needs your attention at any one time.